BrainCircuitsBehaviorLab/village/_sources/resources/bpod_firmware.md.txt

-## Speeding Up Bpod Communication (Custom Firmware)
+## Custom Bpod Firmware

+This guide is only needed if the default Bpod communication latency (see [Timing, Clocks & Latencies][TIMING]) is not good enough for your experiment — most setups can safely skip it.

-By default, some Bpod (Teensy) firmware versions flush outgoing USB serial data with a **5 ms** timeout.
-This only applies to Bpods built on a **Teensy 3.6** (state machine hardware **r2.0 to r2.4**).
-Older models (Bpod 0.5 – 1.0) and newer Teensy 4.x boards (Bpod 2.5 / 2+) are not affected by this issue.
+By default, some Bpod firmware versions flush outgoing USB serial data with a **5 ms** timeout, introducing up to 5 ms of communication latency.
+This only applies to Bpod state machines built on the **Teensy 3.6** (hardware versions **Bpod 2.0 to 2.4**).
+* Older models (Bpod 0.5–1.0): Do not use Teensy microcontrollers.
+* Newer models (Bpod 2.5 / 2+): Use the Teensy 4.x platform and are not affected by this issue.

 Lowering the timeout to **1 ms** noticeably reduces Bpod Softcode communication latency (see the [Timing, Clocks & Latencies][TIMING] section).
-This Raspberry Pi already has the fix applied — flashing the sketch below already produces a 1 ms Bpod, no extra edits needed.
-See the note at the end of this guide for where the fix actually lives.
+On this Raspberry Pi, the one-line edit the fix requires has already been made to the Teensy core library (see the note at the end of this guide) — you still need to follow the steps below to build and upload the firmware so the fix actually reaches your Bpod.

 ### 1. Open the firmware sketch

-On the Raspberry Pi, open the stock Bpod 2.0 (v23) sketch — unmodified, straight from Sanworks' GitHub — using the Arduino IDE 1.8 already installed on the Pi:
+On the Raspberry Pi, you will find a local copy of the original Bpod 2.0 (v23) firmware (unmodified from Sanworks' GitHub).
+Open it using the pre-installed Arduino IDE 1.8:

 ```
 /home/pi/Bpod_StateMachine_Firmware-23/Preconfigured/v23/StateMachine-Bpod2_0/StateMachine-Bpod2_0.ino